VyZX: Formal Verification of a Graphical Quantum Language: Introduction

-\textbf{\vyzx allows for graphical rewriting on top of the denotational semantics.} While \vyzx allows for inductive reasoning about graphs and has denotational semantics in terms of matrices, it doesn't require the user to appeal to those semantics. \vyzx verifies a complete set of standard \zxcalc rewrite rules, allowing the user to prove equivalences between \zxdiags purely diagrammatically.
-They can then appeal to the semantics if we want to convert to other models, such as the circuit model, that use compatible matrix semantics.
+\textbf{\vyzx allows for graphical rewriting on top of the denotational semantics} (\Cref{sec:vizx}). \vyzx allows for inductive reasoning about graphs via denotational semantics.
+Semantics are given in the form of \qlib matrices, but not all proofs require the user to appeal to those semantics.
+This is because \vyzx verifies a complete set of standard \zxcalc rewrite rules, allowing the user to prove equivalences between \zxdiags purely diagrammatically.

-\textbf{\vyzx allows for code extraction}, as its structure is not axiomatic.
-Every transformation, structural component, and lemma is constructively defined and computable. \zxdiag semantics can be evaluated and lowered into floating point based matrices\footnote{Changing reals in \Coq to floating points is standard practice, given the limitations of real computing systems.
-There is, however, recent work on reasoning about the inaccuracies of floating point numbers in \Coq~\cite{kellison2023laproof}.}.
-However, the matrix representation merely provides ground truth for verification, and we are not forced to evaluate these matrices.
-We can instead use the rewrite rules of the \zxcalc to validate our transformations.
-This way, proof engineers can create fully verified software operating on \zxdiags using \vyzx.

-We also provide a \textbf{visualizer for graphical structures}.
-The \vizx coq-lsp plugin integrates graphical proof states into the user's proof writing environment.
+We also provide a visualizer for graphical structures.
+The \vizx rocq-lsp plugin integrates graphical proof states into the user's proof writing environment.
 This addresses a fundamental limitation of existing graphical libraries, including \vyzx, that graphs are hard to represent and reason about textually.
 In \vyzx, we frequently see examples with a deeply nested structure that obfuscates the \zxdiags they represent.
 A human-readable graphical visualization of the proof state makes \vyzx proofs significantly more approachable.